-Not all legless reptiles in Indiana are snakes; meet the glass lizard.
+Not all legless reptiles in Indiana are snakes; meet the Slender Glass Lizard.
 These unique lizards have glossy-smooth scales and can be distinguished from snakes readily by their external ear openings and eyelids (they can blink).
-Most glass lizards are brown to tan with dark stripes from head to tail tip at mid body and laterally.
+Most Slender Glass Lizard are brown to tan with dark stripes from head to tail tip at mid body and laterally.
 There are also diffuse dark spots on the side of the head.
 These legless lizards get their name from being “fragile” (like glass).
 When picked up, they readily break off part, or all, of their tail.
 To reiterate, their tails are not simply easy to accidentally pull off, the animal can, and often will, fracture the tail itself.
-Given that their tails are a large proportion of their overall length, glass lizards may appear to break in half when picked up or even touched.
+Given that their tails are a large proportion of their overall length, Slender Glass Lizard may appear to break in half when picked up or even touched.
 Adults may reach two to three feet (60-90 cm) in overall length, making this Indiana’s largest lizard.

-Similar Species: Glass lizards are incredibly unique reptiles and are almost impossible to mistake for other lizard species.
+Slender Glass Lizard are incredibly unique reptiles and are almost impossible to mistake for other lizard species.
 The distinctively non-serpentine facial characteristics mentioned above can quickly separate them from any Indiana snake as well.

 Named because of its ability to voluntarily detach, or shatter its tail in several pieces, the Slender Glass Lizard occurs in prairie habitats across its range.
 They are most often associated with oak-savannas and sand prairies, but may be found in partially forested areas and even in the vicinity of wetlands.